What is mpMRI?

 Addressing capacity issues

 We know that the radiologist workforce is struggling to keep pace with demand for MRI.
-We will be working with the Royal College of Radiologists to work out how many radiologists are needed in the future, if an mpMRI scan before a biopsy is to be a reality for every man with suspected prostate cancer.
+We have worked with the Royal College of Radiologists to determine how many radiologists are needed in the future, if an mpMRI scan before a biopsy is to be a reality for every man with suspected prostate cancer.

 We will also be investigating how technology could provide an answer to radiologist workforce shortages in the shorter-term.

-We plan to investigate just how many MRI scanners are needed for every man with suspected prostate cancer to have access to an mpMRI scan before a biopsy.
+We developed a model that helps Trusts and Health Boards plan to investigate just how many MRI scanners are needed for every man with suspected prostate cancer to have access to an mpMRI scan before a biopsy.
 We plan to use this information to work with Cancer Alliances and Health Boards to make the case for the equipment they need.

 What can men/supporters do?